MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 ## Create or update an AKS cluster with Static Egress Gateway

-Before you can create and manage gateway nodepools, you must enable the Static Egress Gateway feature for your AKS cluster.
+Before you can create and manage gateway node pools, you must enable the Static Egress Gateway feature for your AKS cluster.
 You can do this when creating a new cluster or by updating an existing cluster using `az aks update`.

 ```azurecli-interactive
 az aks create -n <cluster-name> -g <resource-group> --enable-static-egress-gateway
 ```

-## Create a Gateway Nodepool
+## Create a Gateway Node pool

-After enabling the feature, create a dedicated gateway nodepool.
-This nodepool will handle the egress traffic through the specified public IP prefix.
-The `--gateway-prefix-size` is the size of the public IP prefix to be applied to the gateway nodepool nodes.
+After enabling the feature, create a dedicated gateway node pool.
+This node pool handles the egress traffic through the specified public IP prefix.
+The `--gateway-prefix-size` is the size of the public IP prefix to be applied to the gateway node pool nodes.
 The allowed range is `28`-`31`.

 ```azurecli-interactive
 az aks nodepool create --cluster-name <cluster-name> -n <nodepool-name> --mode gateway --node-count <number-of-nodes> --gateway-prefix-size <prefix-size>